 - Video and audio editing

-While these centers and children’s homes offer basic meals to kids, these meals need to be supplemented, especially given the high cost of food in Cuba and the special needs of these children.
+Supplemental Meals to supplement the basic meals available at the children’s centres due to the high cost of food in Cuba and the special needs of these children.